nexusdev/hack-recovery/README.md

-after ths we generate a human readabele document with all relevant information:
+After this we generate a human readable document with all relevant information: